temenostech/temenos-platform-documentation/docfx_project/home/techguides/export-import-database.md

      ![](./images/export-db.png)

 After clicking the export starts (the action takes around a few minutes based on the DB size).
-While exporting, the button is disabled, after the export is done, the button gets enabled back.
+While exporting, the button is disabled.
+After the export is done, the button is enabled back.

 ![](./images/db-exporting.png)